outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

     	- WEE1 inhibitors
     		- inhibit WEE1 to synergize with AURKA inhibition and induce cell death
 	    - PD1/PD-L1 inhibitors (immune checkpoint proteins)
-	    	- the interaction of PD-L1 on the tumor cells with PD-1 on a T-cell reduces T-cell function signals to prevent the immune system from attacking the tumor cells.[9]
+	    	- the interaction of PD-L1 on the tumor cells with PD-1 on a T-cell reduces T-cell function signals to prevent the immune system from attacking the tumor cells.
 Use of an inhibitor that blocks the interaction of PD-L1 with the PD-1 receptor can prevent the cancer from evading the immune system in this way

     - inhibit inhibitors of Fas protein (to activate Fas, which destroys cancer cells)